flojoy-ai/docs/docs/instruments-database/Power Supplies/Keysight-N5767A/Keysight-N5767A.md

 ---
-title: Connecting to Keysight N5767A by Keysight in Python
+title: Connecting to Keysight (Agilent) N5767A by Keysight (Agilent) in Python
-sidebar_label: Keysight N5767A
+sidebar_label: Keysight (Agilent) N5767A
 description: The single output, 1500 W N5767A, provides universal AC input, GPIB, LAN, USB, LXI compliance, and analog/resistance control of output voltage and current.
 It delivers reliable performance and enhanced capabilities in a compact 1U package.
 keywords: [power supplies, Keysight, PyMeasure]
 slug: /instruments-database/power-supplies/keysight/keysight-n5767a